Jaajarbinks/NuRoute/README.md

 # NuRoute

 Tired of running the same route?
-Run a new rout with Nu Route.
+Run a new route with Nu Route.

 ## MainPage